-Located near Zambia’s capital, Lusaka, this small lodge is part of a family-run game farm, and offers a variety of chalets set amongst the bush that surrounds the original homestead.
+Located near the capital Lusaka, this small lodge is part of a family-run game farm, and offers accommodation in a variety of chalets set amongst the bush that surrounds the original homestead.

-Deluxe two-person chalets contain an open-plan bedroom, en suite bathroom with bath and shower, and a furnished lounge with windows that fold open onto a wooden deck.
+Accommodation at Lilayi consists primarly of deluxe two-person chalets, each containing an open-plan bedroom, en suite bathroom with bath and shower, and a furnished lounge with windows that fold open onto a wooden deck.
 Amenities include LED satellite television, WiFi internet, minibar and coffee/tea-making facilities.
 Family chalets with two double bedrooms – each with en suite bathroom – and a lounge accommodate up to four people with similar amenities.

 This accommodation is located in: